 133 Shoreditch High Street, London E1 6JE

-Long-coveted for its progressive take on creative culture, LN-CC’s concept store is an avid supporter of avant-garde clothing, books and music.
-Luxury labels such as Givenchy, Lanvin, Rick Owens and Dries Van Noten are no strangers to the Dalston institution, where up-and-coming contemporary designers also mix with established brands.
-If only to check out the retail space’s cutting edge layout, the trip to E8 will be well worth the effort.
+Long admired for its progressive approach, the LN-CC concept store is home to an avant-garde curation of clothing, books and music.
+Luxury labels such as Helmut Lang, Maison Margiela, Rick Owens and Off-White are no strangers to the Dalston institution, which is part art installation, part record shop, part library.
+If you only swing by to experience the retail space’s cutting-edge layout, the trip to E8 will be well worth the effort.

-A “cornucopia of finely rendered objects and clothing,” Luna & Curious is nestled just off Shoreditch’s picturesque Arnold Circus.
+Luna & Curious is nestled just off Shoreditch’s picturesque Arnold Circus and considers itself a department store in miniature.
 The boutique proudly stocks pieces made by local artists and up-and-coming designers, showcasing the high quality craftsmanship of their creations.
-Luna & Curious is an undeniable advocate of British design, and is a must-see for quirky trinkets.
+Luna & Curious is also an advocate of British design, and is a must-visit for quirky, unique purchases.

 24-26 Calvert Avenue, London E2 7JP

 Opened in 2006, Nelly Duff has become one of East London’s most celebrated galleries for street, tattoo and graphic art.
 Situated on Shoreditch’s much-loved Columbia Road, Nelly Duff supports local artists as well as exhibiting original pieces by emerging international artists.
 The very name, ‘Nelly Duff’ is cockney slang for ‘life’.